How was NLP developed?

 By studying and modelling outstanding therapists, they could identify patterns of therapy that other practitioners could use to produce similar successful results.

-It could be asserted that NLP is about defining excellence through the discovery of patterns and then creating strategies for others to use those patterns to achieve similar outcomes.
+It could be said that NLP is about defining excellence through the discovery of patterns and then creating strategies for others to use those patterns to achieve similar outcomes.

 NLP takes the theoretical results that others have produced and makes them available to you and me so that we can better our lives and well-being.